-Retired CIE worker Manus O’Brien, who passed away earlier this year, divulged the identities of over half the figures in the picture while conversing with his relations Jim O’Malley and Richard Pardi, both of whom are retired schoolteachers.
+Retired CIE worker Manus O’Brien, who passed away in 2017, divulged the identities of over half the figures in the picture while conversing with his relations Jim O’Malley and Richard Pardi, both of whom are retired schoolteachers.
 The Cork man pointed out his own mother Abina, (Gobnait) as a young girl in the photograph.

 Manus confirmed that the photo was taken at his birthplace, Knockmonlea, midway between Youghal and Killeagh in east Cork.
 The landscape remains almost unchanged to this day, though in truth it is more of a junction than a standard crossroads.